tyronemyers/tyronemyers/README.md

 - Integrated philosophical reasoning into AI models, enhancing their ability to handle complex ethical dilemmas and abstract concepts
 - Developed prompts and evaluation criteria for assessing AI models' capacity for logical argumentation and philosophical analysis

-Please feel free to explore the individual project folders for detailed descriptions, sample tasks, and examples of my work.
+Please feel free to explore the individual project repositories for detailed descriptions, sample tasks, and examples of my work.